-Condition No. or RMP Consent Section Requirement Area Timing Section Mining Leas ses (Cont'd) ML1280, 16 Certain documents to be publicly available ML1280 During Noted ЛРL294, ЛРL295 This clause applies to the following documents- construction, operation Cont'd) a rehabilitation management plan, and a forward program, rehabilitation an annual rehabilitation report.
-The holder of a mining lease must make a document to which this clause applies publicly available by- publishing it on its website in a prominent position, or if the holder does not have a website providing a copy of it to a person- on the written request of a person, and without charge, and within 14 days after the request is received.
-If a document is published on the website of the holder of the mining lease, the holder must ensure that it is published- for a rehabilitation management plan-within 14 days after it is prepared or amended, or for a forward program or an annual rehabilitation report-within 14 days after it is given to the Secretary or amended, Personal information within the meaning of the Privacy and Personal Information Protection Act 1998 is not required to be included in a document made available to a person under this clause.
-17 Records demonstrating compliance During Noted The holder of a mining lease must create and maintain records of all actions taken that demonstrate compliance with each of the conditions set out in this Part. construction, operation and Note- The Act, sections 163D and 163E provide for the form in which records must be kept and the period for which they must be retained. rehabilitation
+Page 8 of 9 Consent Condition No. or Section Requirement Area Timing RMP Section Mining Leas es (Cont'd) ML1383 (Cont'd) 16 Certain documents to be publicly available This clause applies to the following documents- a rehabilitation management plan, a forward program, an annual rehabilitation report.
+The holder of a mining lease must make a document to which this clause applies publicly available by- publishing it on its website in a prominent position, or if the holder does not have a website- providing a copy of it to a person- on the written request of a person, and without charge, and within 14 days after the request is received.
+If a document is published on the website of the holder of the mining lease, the holder must ensure that it is published- During construction, operation and rehabilitation Noted. for a rehabilitation management plan-within 14 days after it is prepared or amended, or for a forward program or an annual rehabilitation report-within 14 days after it is given to the Secretary or amended, Personal information within the meaning of the Privacy and Personal Information Protection Act 1998 is not required to be included in a document made available to a person under this clause.
+17 Records demonstrating compliance The holder of a mining lease must create and maintain records of all actions taken that demonstrate compliance with each of the conditions set out in this Part.
+Note- The Act, sections 163D and 163E provide for the form in which records must be kept and the period for which they must be retained.
+During construction, operation and rehabilitation Noted.